nick125/related/README.md

 Related provides a quick way to access files that are "related" to the file currently opened.

+## What is a "related" file?
-The relationship between files is defined through a set of patterns.
+The relationship between files is defined through a set of **patterns**.
 For example,
 ```cson
 "lib/(.+).coffee": [
   "spec/$1-spec.coffee"
 ]
 ```
-provides a mapping from a CoffeeScript file in lib/ to a unit test in spec/ -- that is, if I currently have the file lib/foo.coffee open and the file spec/foo-spec.coffee exists, Related will show it as a file to jump to.
+provides a mapping from a CoffeeScript file (through a **matcher**) in lib/ to a unit test in spec/ (through a **result**) -- that is, if I currently have the file lib/foo.coffee open and the file spec/foo-spec.coffee exists, Related will show it as a file to jump to.
 Each pattern can have multiple results, and a single file can match multiple patterns.